prakaa/phd_thesis/source/10_lit_review.md

 #### Vertically-integrated utility

 Under this paradigm, a single company (either state-owned or privately-owned but regulated) owns, operates & invests in generation, transmission & distribution infrastructure, as well as being responsible for the retail of electricity to the end-user.
 This was the sole operational paradigm prior to the 1980s.
 Having a single owner and operator of power system resources reduces complexity, eliminates transaction costs and enables economies of scale in both asset investment (particularly generation infrastructure) and operation  [@sioshansiElectricityMarketReform2006].
-These benefits are accentuated by sustained load growth, which advanced economies experienced in the 20^th^ century and many emerging economies are still experiencing, from increasing access to electricity, industrialisation and electrification [@roquesAdaptingElectricityMarkets2017; @hoganElectricityMarketStructure2008].
+These benefits are accentuated by industrialisation and electrification driving sustained load growth, which occurred in advanced economies in the 20^th^ century and which many emerging economies continue to experience [@roquesAdaptingElectricityMarkets2017; @hoganElectricityMarketStructure2008].

 #### Wholesale electricity markets